 Following consideration of external socioeconomic factors, and after a thorough review of the College's status as a going concern, the Governors have agreed that the College has sufficient resources to continue to meet its obligations as they arise over the next 12 months.
 The College has a five-year financial forecast that is cash positive.
-Student numbers are in line with our predictions and, up to the time of signing these financial statements, there appears to be no material adverse financial effects of COVID-19 on the College's operations.
-We have undertaken a review of the assumptions within our financial forecasts and believe that the risk of significant adverse performance is very low.
+Student numbers are in line with our predictions and, up to the time of signing these financial statements, the risk of the College not being a going concern is extremely low.